Footbridge: Railways

 It was originally usual for passengers to cross from one railway platform to another by stepping over the tracks, but from the mid-19th century onwards safety demanded the provision of a footbridge (or underpass) at busier places.
 However, in some quieter areas, crossing the line by walking over the tracks is possible.

 Catwalk

-Narrow footbridges or walkways to allow workers access to parts of a structure otherwise difficult to reach are referred as catwalks or cat walks.
+Narrow footbridges or walkways to allow workers access to parts of a structure otherwise difficult to reach are referred to as catwalks or cat walks.
 Such catwalks are located above a stage (theater catwalk) in a theater, between parts of a building, along the side of a bridge, on the inside of a tunnel, on the outside of any large storage tank in a refinery or elsewhere, etc. The walkway on the outside (top) of a railroad cars such as boxcars, before air brakes came into use, or on top of some covered hopper cars is also called a catwalk.
 With the exception of those on top of railroad cars, catwalks are equipped with railings or handrails.